heytomy/heytomy/README.md

 - 👋 Hi, I’m Thomas NISI
 - 👀 I’m interested in ...
-- 🌱 I’m currently learning PHP (Native, Symfony) / JS (Native, React)
+- 🌱 I’m currently learning PHP (Symfony) / JS (Native, React)
-- 💞️ I’m looking to collaborate on project that can make us evolve
+-  I’m looking to collaborate on project that can make us evolve

 <!---
 heytomy/heytomy is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.